falcettijr/falcettijr/README.md

 ##  About Me
-🌱 - I am currently studying to become a "Full Stack Developer":
+🌱 - I am currently studying to become a "Full Stack Developer"

 📙 - I'm focused on HTML, CSS and JavaScript, in addition to other courses such as: